arnavam/arc-prize/IDEAS.md

 ## Present Idea

-- reduce tre training loss
+- reduce pre training loss
 - make more robust scoring by adding  error of  miss placing + error not placing
 - use early-stopping
 - use diff RL algorithms or variants .